space-wizards/docs/src/en/proposals/Dragonjspider-Wawaspecies.md

 ## Overview
-This proposal's plan is to add Scugs as a playable roundstart species, like lizards or humans.
+This proposal's plan is to add "Wawa" (Inspired by Scugs) as a playable roundstart species, like lizards or humans.
 While that is our main goal, if the option is presented instead, a ghost role for them would be nice as well.
 This doc will go into detail about their stats and abilities, and discussing the possible impacts some of these may have in different scenarios.
-Feedback would be greatly appreciated, as there are also some experimental ideas that may be unbalanced, or unfun to play around.
+Feedback would be greatly appreciated; as there are also some experimental ideas that may be unbalanced, or unfun to play around.

 ## Background
-We have discussed this a lot on the discord, leading to this preposal (starting from https://discord.com/channels/310555209753690112/1212937078153805844/1220355368228618310), there has been a lot of ideas behind this, and there may be some that was looked over.
+We have discussed this a lot on the discord, leading to this proposal (starting from https://discord.com/channels/310555209753690112/1212937078153805844/1220355368228618310).
+There have been a lot of ideas behind this, and there may be more that were overlooked.
-Feel free to read all of that, but this doc will also summurize what is agreed to be good ideas, as well as the more experimental/system effecting changes.
-We also understand that there may be some copyright issues with this, so I will attatch any permissions to this as well.
-If any are given.
+Feel free to read all of it, but this doc will also summarise what were agreed to be good ideas, as well as the more experimental/system effecting changes.
+We also understand that there may be some copyright issues with this, so I will attatch any permissions to this as well, If and when any are given.

 ## Copyright permissions
-Currently we have permission from a dev of Downpour, expeditions specifically, and we realise this isn't proper approval, more of a semi-approval, but these at least cover a few bases and gives a bit more context.
+Currently we have permission from a dev of Downpour, expeditions specifically.
+Whilst this isn't "proper" approval, more of a semi-approval, we believe it allows us to continue with a project of making a "Scug Inspired" species.
+The following screenshots are provided courtesy of fairlysadpanda.

 ![image](https://github.com/Dragonjspider/Wawa-Player-Species-/assets/140023808/ae7437cf-f4d3-42c1-8798-b8ce24a2725f)
 ![image](https://github.com/Dragonjspider/Wawa-Player-Species-/assets/140023808/69d00309-faae-41e0-a6aa-9e2916052de3)